Patrick Loubatière

-Patrick Loubatière is a French author and journalist, stage director, independent publisher and literature teacher.
+Patrick Loubatière is a French author and journalist, stage director and actor, independent publisher and literature teacher.
 He is also a chess coach, and a former national champion.
 His students have been French chess champions 18 times and European champions in school categories twice.

 Career

 Stage

 He wrote and directed three French stage shows for Alison Arngrim: Confessions d’une Garce de la Prairie (2006+), La malle aux trésors de Nellie Oleson (2012+) and Nellie Oleson enflamme les années 80 (2023+).
 These comedic, interactive shows are based on the cult series Little House on the Prairie, where Alison Arngrim played the role of Nellie Oleson.
 The three shows got rave reviews in the French media.

 Patrick Loubatière joins Arngrim on the stage as a comedy duo., on each of these three shows.

 Journalist

 He is also a prolific television and music journalist.
 Writer for the Belgian weekly Télépro and for several French magazines, he has published interviews with most of the actors on the series Lost, NCIS, The Mentalist, Desperate Housewives, Criminal Minds, Revenge, CSI: Crime Scene Investigation, etc.

 He has also interviewed such TV legends as Larry Hagman, Robert Conrad, Lee Majors, David McCallum, Stefanie Powers, Paul Michael Glaser, Patrick Duffy, Barbara Bain, etc.

 Loubatière's book Little House on the Prairie from A to Z accompanies the complete series on DVD.
 He also interviewed the actors on the bonus segments, plus created the trivia quizzes.